Who this guide is for

 - GL.iNet travel router setup — network segmentation at home

-- Threat profile: privacy-conscious user — what level of protection suits your situation?
+- Profile: privacy-conscious user — what level of protection suits your situation?